A recent case from the Swartland shows fair consideration for all parties in an eviction

 For further information

-SD Law is a law firm in Cape Town and Johannesburg with specialist eviction lawyers.
+SD Law is a Cape Town law firm, with offices in Johannesburg, with specialist eviction lawyers.
 If you are seeking an eviction, we can advise you on how to construct your case to meet the court’s requirements, as evidenced by recent case decisions.
-Contact Simon at Cape Town Eviction Attorneys on 086 099 5146 or email firstname.lastname@example.org.
+Contact Simon Dippenaar at Cape Town Eviction Attorneys on 086 099 5146 or email firstname.lastname@example.org.